JoshBrodieNZ/daily-reo/_posts/2024-08-20-whakakāhoretanga.md

 "Māku te kaputī" (the cup of tea is for me) is negated as "Ehara māku te kaputī" (the cup of tea is not for me).

-Similar, the related actor/agent emphatic construction is negated in the same way.
+If the subject is a pronoun is in "Nō Ākarana koe" (you are from Auckland) it can be placed between "ehara" and the predicate as in "Ehara koe nō Ākarana".

-"Nāku te kaputī i inu" (I drank the cup of tea) is negated as "Ehara nāku te kaputī i inu".
+Similary, the related actor/agent emphatic construction is negated in the same way.
+"Nā Hata te kaputī i inu" (Hata drank the cup of tea) is negated as "Ehara nā Hara te kaputī i inu".